Light Dark Matter Search with Nitrogen-Vacancy Centers in Diamonds: Abstract

 \section{Abstract}

-We propose new ideas to directly search for light dark matter, such as the axion or the dark photon, by using magnetometry with nitrogen-vacancy centers in diamonds.
+We propose an approach to directly search for light dark matter, such as the axion or the dark photon, by using magnetometry with nitrogen-vacancy centers in diamonds.
 If the dark matter couples to the electron spin, it affects the evolution of the Bloch vectors consisting of the spin triplet states, which may be detected through several magnetometry techniques.
 We give several concrete examples with the use of dc and ac magnetometry and estimate the sensitivity on dark matter couplings.

-\paragraph{Introduction}
+\section{Introduction}

 The existence of dark matter in the Universe is a long-standing mystery of particle physics, astrophysics and cosmology.
 Many experiments try to reveal the nature of dark matter, but it is not achieved yet~\cite{ParticleDataGroup:2022pth}.
 One proposed candidate for dark matter is the axion, originally introduced to solve the strong CP problem in quantum chromodynamics~\cite{Peccei:1977hh,Weinberg:1977ma,Wilczek:1977pj}.
 Nowadays, a wider class of light bosonic dark matter models are frequently discussed, including axion-like particles and the dark photon.
-They lead to rich phenomenology and cosmology, and various search strategies have been proposed as summarized in Refs.~\cite{Kawasaki:2013ae,Marsh:2015xka,DiLuzio:2020wdo,Jaeckel:2010ni,Graham:2015ouw,Caputo:2021eaa,Antypas:2022asj,OHare:2020}.
+They lead to rich phenomenology and cosmology, and various search strategies have been proposed~\cite{Kawasaki:2013ae,Marsh:2015xka,Terrano:2019clh,DiLuzio:2020wdo,Jaeckel:2010ni,Graham:2015ouw,Caputo:2021eaa,Antypas:2022asj}, including an interesting approach using the $\mathrm{K}$--$^3\mathrm{H_e}$ comagnetometer~\cite{PhysRevX.13.011050}, as summarized in Ref.~\cite{OHare:2020}.